ArchipelagoMW/Archipelago/docs/api.md

 in any language that allows using websockets.

-## Codeing style
+## Coding style

 AP follows all the PEPs.
 When in doubt use an IDE with coding style linter, for example PyCharm Community Edition.

-## Doc strings
+## Docstrings

-Doc strings are strings attached to an object in python that describe what the object is supposed to be.
-Certain doc strings will be picked up and used by AP.
+Docstrings are strings attached to an object in Python that describe what the object is supposed to be.
+Certain docstrings will be picked up and used by AP.
-They are assigned by writing a string without any assigment right below a defition. e.g.
+They are assigned by writing a string without any assignment right below a definition.
+The string must be a triple-quoted string.
+Example:
 ```python
 class MyGameWorld(World):
     """This is the description of My Game that will be displayed on the AP